 At the same time, NLP does have its pitfalls.

-An NLP’s ability is largely based off the dataset it’s given, so if that dataset carries a demographic bias, you might well have NLP programmes providing demographic misrepresentations of certain individuals or groups.
-Arguably the human biases that already exist might find their way into an NLP programme and then be amplified to deeply harmful consequences.
+A natural language processing model’s ability is largely based off the dataset it’s given, so if that dataset carries a demographic bias, you might well have NLP programmes providing demographic misrepresentations of certain individuals or groups.
+Arguably the human biases that already exist might find their way into an NLP model and then be amplified to deeply harmful consequences.
 For example, Amazon was so used to historically not accepting female candidates that when they produced a recruitment tool that used NLP, it came to automatically reject all women who applied.

 NLP can also be used to detect fake news, which is obviously a huge social benefit in today’s society.
 However, it can create fake news that is not only very convincing, but also very persuasive.
 As NLP gets better at analysing what content certain demographics respond to, it can more accurately mimic the style of real news and generate viral content to misinform millions.